-- On bills and invoices - You can print a Survey Link or QR code on bills and invoices to take feedback without sending a special survey request.
+- On bills and invoices - You can print a Survey Link or QR code on bills and online invoices to take feedback without sending a special survey request.

 - When you don't have customer details like Email Addresses, Phone Numbers - Survey Links can be shared over any channel, such as print media, social media, etc. So, you can share your surveys using Survey Links even if you don't have your recipients' contact details.